 - #FoodCheckOutWeek celebrates our nation's healthy and nutritious food supply! - DYK the average American spends less than 10 percent of disposable income on food? #FoodCheckOutWeek - Happy #FoodCheckOutWeek!
-We are so thankful for healthy and nutritious foods. - #FoodCheckOutWeek is Feb.15-19.
-Check out our Facebook page for a full schedule of activities! - #FoodCheckOutWeek Celebrating our farmers & ranchers who grow affordable food.
+We are so thankful for healthy and nutritious foods.

+- #FoodCheckOutWeek is Feb.12-16.
+Check out our Facebook page for a full schedule of activities! - #FoodCheckOutWeek Celebrating our farmers & ranchers who produce safe, abundant and affordable food.